PepaSvec/realestate_metro/README.md

 ## About the project
 This is a project for a subject Data processing in Python at Institute of Economic Studies Charles University.

-This project's aim is to analyse the relationship between the rents and distance from metro station.
+This project's aim is to analyse the relationship between the rents and and various aspects (such as adress or closeness to "Cukrárna").

 1) First step is to create a web crawler to collect our data from a certain advertisement